 Analyzing overall feature usage allows you to zero in on your unengaged customers.
 To do this, you will want to analyze the number of times each of your features have been used.
 We recommend creating a unique graph for each of your features.

-This report, or series of reports will show you overall usage of your key feature(s).
+This chart, or series of charts will show you overall usage of your key feature(s).
 Comparing users allows you to understand usage among relevant segments.
 From here, you can determine which features need the most attention.

 What do these tell you?

-To fully understand why users may not make it to your determined Usage Event, we recommend this 2 step plan.
-The funnel report will allow you to see where there may be drop off and identify a point of friction.
-Selecting ‘’Paths from this step’’ will help you identify if the point of friction is because of confusion, or if users are exploring your tool (and not making it to the final step in your desired flow).
+To fully understand why users may not make it to your determined Usage Event, we recommend this 2-step plan.
+The funnel chart will allow you to see where there may be drop-off and identify a point of friction.
+Looking at journeys from this step will help you identify if the point of friction is because of confusion, or if users are exploring your tool (and not making it to the final step in your desired flow).

 Step 4: For each underused Key Feature, create segments of unengaged users

 To increase usage among those who have not interacted with your key feature(s), you will want to understand who those individuals are.
 For any feature you would like to improve engagement of, you will need to create a segment of unengaged users for each feature.
 Use the following structure to create your segments:

 Filter: Users who have not done Usage Event in past 30 days

 Heap segments can be exported, which makes it easy for you to take action with your unengaged users in another tool.
 This way, you can create an email cadence aimed at sharing targeted content with these users, or even create an in-app guide.
 We recommend in-app guides as a great, engaging way to help walk users through a flow!
 Let’s explore that together below.

 Step 5: Import your segment(s) into an in-app guide tool, like Appcues